autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/rosbag-replay-simulation.md

-# Navigating rosbag replay simulation
+# Using rosbag replay simulation
 ## Steps

 1. Download and unpack a sample map.